Snyder10101/ReadMe/README.md

 ###  😁 About Me

-👋 My name is Christian Snyder, I am full stack developer

-🙌 I’m currently working on my portfolio...projects demos are in progess !
+👋 My name is Christian Snyder, I am full stack developer I’m currently working on my portfolio...projects demos are in progess!
 🎉 Outside of work, I enjoy playing competive online games like CSGO & Dota and outside the computer I enjoy hiking & bodybuilding.

 ## 👨🏼‍💻📚 Stack